Sudan dam bursts in heavy rains; 30 dead, thousands impacted – DW – 08/27/2024

 Sudan crisis

-Infrastructure across Sudan has also been facing neglect and deterioration due to the ongoing unrest between the Sudanese army and the Rapid Forces paramilitary which began in April 2023.
+Infrastructure across Sudan has also been facing neglect and deterioration due to the ongoing fighting between the Sudanese army and the Rapid Forces paramilitary which began in April 2023.

 According to the UN, both parties to the conflict are obstructing access for aid convoys.